The Cartier core map for Cartier algebras: Introduction

 \begin{assume} All rings in this paper (other than the Cartier algebras) are commutative, Noetherian, and unital.
 Furthermore, all such rings are of prime characteristic $p$ and are $F$-finite. \end{assume}

 \begin{ackblock} I am grateful to my advisor, Karen Smith, for all of her guidance and suggestions.
-I would also like to thank Shelby Cox and Swaraj Pande for the helpful conversations. \end{ackblock}
+I would also like to thank Shelby Cox and Swaraj Pande for the helpful conversations.
+Thanks to W\'agner Badilla-C\'espedes, Karl Schwede, Kevin Tucker, Janet Vassilev, and the referee for their feedback on an earlier version of this paper; and especially to Anne Fayolle for pointing out an error. \end{ackblock}